 FIA and the Miskito People

 The night after we poured the concrete floor, the family moved into their new home.
 Even though there were no doors, windows, or wood on the gable end, they could not wait.
 “Thank you!
 Thank you!” they repeated over and over again with tears dripping down their cheeks.
-FIA works alongside the Miskito people of Nicaragua to help build hurricane-resistant housing, as well as share the Gospel through summer and children camps and in the church FIA helped to construct in their community.
+FIA works alongside the Miskito people of Nicaragua to help build hurricane-resistant housing.
+Through construction efforts on a community church as well as summer children camps, FIA’s efforts are also helping to speed the Gospel to this tiny group of indigenous people.

 Learn About the Miskito